On December 9, 2025, Tri County voters will decide on an updated facilities proposal.

 Expanded Career & Technical Education (CTE) Spaces

-• Additions more than double total CTE space with new Precision Ag, Automotive, and Wood Shops, a maker space, and a new Art classroom.
+Additions more than double total CTE space with new Precision Ag, Automotive, and Wood Shops, a maker space/entrepreneurial workshop, and a new Art classroom.

-• Revitalization of the former FCS (Family & Consumer Science) classroom adds potential for a full FCS program.
+Revitalization of the former FCS (Family & Consumer Science) classroom allows for a full FCS program.

 Safety and Learning Environment Improvements